Xebiqe/Xebiqe/README.md

 - 👋 Hi, I’m @Xebiqe
-- B) My interests are software engineering, biotechnology, quantum computing, AI, physics, chemistry, manual DSLR photography, and space industry.
+- B) My interests are software engineering, A.I., biotechnology, quantum computing, physics, chemistry, manual DSLR photography, and space industry.
 - What I'm currently learning is what I listed as interests above.
-- 💞️ I’m looking to work with some people on my interests.
+- 💞️ I’m looking to work with people with similar interests.
 - 📫 My email is tjastala@gmail.com